High Littleton: Church

 The church is dedicated to the Holy Trinity and is an ancient stone edifice with a tower.
 It contains monuments of the Mogg and Hodge families dating back to the 15th century.
 On 15 July 1310 the advowson of the church at High Littleton was given to the abbey by Gilbert Aumery, and Bishop Drokensford sanctioned its appropriation by the abbey in 1322, but the royal licence is dated 1328.
 In 1322 the bishop approved the appropriation of the church of High Littleton to Keynsham, because of the losses which the abbey had sustained in the floods, rain, and murrain in its lands in Ireland and Wales, and in its loss of the tithes of Chewstoke.
 The church is a Grade II listed building, with monuments in the churchyard listed themselves.

 The church is now run by the vicar of Holy Trinity Church, Paulton creating the joint benefices of Paulton, High Littleton and Farrington Gurney, due to the vicar of High Littleton retiring.

 Buildings

 The parish has several fine houses still existing: The Grange, Hallatrow is dated 1669 and High Littleton House was built by Thomas Hodges around 1710.

 Grade II listed buildings

 In popular culture

 The television series Robin of Sherwood was partly filmed nearby in the Greyfield Woods.

 Notable residents

-Previous residents include William Smith (1769–1839), who travelled to Somerset, working first for Webb and later for the Somersetshire Coal Canal Company.
+Previous residents include William Smith (1769–1839), who worked for the Somerset Coal Canal.
 The writer and broadcaster Alan Gibson lived in High Littleton and often referred to The Star public house in his cricket reports in The Times.